 Matt’s BBQ: Best barbecue in Portland, Oregon

-When I think of the must eat foods in Portland, Oregon, the last thing that comes to mind is Texas-style BBQ.
+When I think of the must-eat foods in Portland, Oregon, the last thing that comes to mind is Texas-style BBQ.
 While Portland is a foodie paradise, the city isn’t known for its smoked meats and BBQ scene.
-Portland is known for seafood, doughnuts, Asian food, and craft beer to name a few.
-But, if you are looking for Texas BBQ, you might need to visit another city.
-Or so I thought.

-Everything changed in 2015 when a small food cart known as Matt’s BBQ open in Portland’s historic Mississippi neighborhood.
+Everything changed in 2015 when a small food cart known as Matt’s BBQ opened in Portland’s historic Mississippi neighborhood.
 Matt Vicedomini, a Long Island native, opened his cart behind a German pub in the Prost!
 Marketplace.
-His goal was to serve quality smoked meats including brisket and pork shoulder.
-As an amateur pit master myself, I know the time, love, and dedication it takes to smoke meats.
-And, it’s no easy task to cook juicy and tender meat day in and day out like Matt does.

-Matt’s BBQ goes through over 800 pounds of brisket and almost 1,500 pounds of meat in a single week.
-Even with all the meat they cook, they often sell out of certain items.
-So, plan on going early on your visit or you might have to order something else.
-But, with all the food being delicious, this might not always be such a bad problem to have.
+Matt’s BBQ goes through over 800 pounds of brisket and almost 1,500 pounds of meat every week.
+They often sell out of items even with all the meat they cook.
+So, plan on visiting early, or you might have to order something else.
+But, with all the delicious food, this might be a good problem.

 Prost!
 Marketplace